dragynir/fashion_controlnet/README.md

 # Major Changes in Training/Inference

 1) SDXL's VAE is known to suffer from numerical instability issues.
-So i used [this one](https://huggingface.co/madebyollin/sdxl-vae-fp16-fix) as recomended in diffusers README_sdxl.md.
+So i used [this one](https://huggingface.co/madebyollin/sdxl-vae-fp16-fix) as recommended in diffusers README_sdxl.md.
-With default one i have got NaNs in fp16 training.
+I encountered NaNs during fp16 training with the default vae.

-2) Added `compute_adaptive_hw` function that prepare `crop_top_left` and `original_image_size` to pass into Unet.
+2) I added the `compute_adaptive_hw` function, which prepares `crop_top_left` and `original_image_size` parameters for passing into Unet.
-This helps to match controlnet with original controlnet training, see Micro-Conditioning in original [SDXL paper](https://arxiv.org/pdf/2307.01952.pdf).
+This adjustment ensures that ControlNet training matches the original SDXL training, see Micro-Conditioning in original [SDXL paper](https://arxiv.org/pdf/2307.01952.pdf).

-3) Adaptive image resizing to keep original image aspect ratio during inference.
+3) I implemented adaptive image resizing to maintain the original mask's aspect ratio during the inference process.